Unifex/docs.tokaido.io/pages/environments.md

 ## Accessing the Environment Using SSH
 It's time to access the Tokaido environment directly, which you can do via SSH.

 - Run `ssh project-name.tok`.
-Obviously, substitute 'project-name'.
-By default, Tokaido uses the directory name of the repo root.
+Substitute 'project-name' as necessary; By default Tokaido uses the directory name of the repo root.

 This logs you into a container that shares a copy of your site with the other containers like Nginx.